-In the 6th Century CE, Caesarea became the capital of the Roman province of Judea, and the headquarters of the 10th Roman Legion.
+In the 6th Century CE, Rome made Caesarea the capital of its province of Judea and the headquarters of the 10th Roman Legion.
 As a result, the population of the city became half Jewish and half gentile, accommodating for the Roman officials and soldiers with their families.

 The most infamous resident was Pontius Pilate, whose name was found inscribed on excavated stones of the theater.
 This inscription is one the few physical pieces of evidence for Pilate’s existence outside of the Bible.